 Business ethics means you understand what is right or wrong while guiding, then doing what is right.
 Business ethics guide you on the right thing to do in any situation when you are working.
 Remember:

 - do no harm;

 - make things better; and

 - respect others and their property.

 Importance of ethical business decisions

-Rewards of Acting Ethically Consequences of Acting Unethically
+Rewards of Acting Ethically

-Good reputation Fewer bookings
+- Good reputation

-Repeat bookings Lose respect and credibility
+- Repeat bookings

-Gain the respect of travel agents and Unhappy tourists
+- Gain the respect of travel agents and colleagues

-colleagues

-Earn trust
+- Earn trust

-Happy tourists
+- Happy tourists